 The Lowe Institute of Political Economy sponsors quantitative research in economics and adjacent fields of social science including political science, history, and psychology.
 We match students and faculty to work together on year-long projects.
 Research methodologies typically combine conceptual approaches learned in the classroom with data analysis and econometric testing.
 Students working at the Institute learn a variety of software packages including STATA, R, Excel, and Tableau.
 Research sponsored by the Institute is regularly published in top academic journals, is presented at academic conferences and in public forums, informs newspaper articles written by affiliated faculty, and is quoted in local and national newspapers.

-In the spring 2021 semester, there are openings on the forecast group, economic journalists, and there may be openings for research assistants.
+In the fall 2021 semester, there are openings on the forecast group and economic journalists.
 Students and faculty frequently form their own partnerships prior to applying to the Lowe Institute for support.
 However, we also take applications and match students to projects in need.
-The Lowe Institute plans to hire economic journalists, forecast team members, research assistants, and research group team members through an application and interview process.
+The Lowe Institute plans to hire economic journalists and forecast team members through an application and interview process.
 Apply on Handshake.